-Carol Lavin Bernick, executive chairman; V. James Marino, president and chief executive officer; Gina Boswell, president, global brands; Richard J. Hynes, senior vice president, commercial management; Richard Mewborn, vice president, global operations; Ralph J. Nicoletti, senior vice president and chief financial officer; Gary P. Schmidt, senior vice president, general counsel and secretary.
+Key Personnel: Carol Lavin Bernick, chairman; V. James Marino, president and chief executive officer; Richard J. Hynes, president, international; Casey Keller, president, U.S.; Gina Boswell, president, global brands; Ralph J. Nicoletti, senior vice president, chief financial officer; Richard Mewborn, senior vice president, global operations; Gary P. Schmidt, senior vice president, general counsel and secretary.

 Major Products: Alberto VO5, Tresemmé, Nexxus, Consort, Soft & Beautiful, Just for Me, Comb-Thru, Motions and TCB hair care products; St. Ives skin care products; FDS feminine deodorant sprays.

 Comments: Corporate sales rose 9.7% last year.
 U.S. sales increased 5.0% to $863.0 million, due primarily to higher sales of Tresemmé shampoos, conditioners and styling products (4.3%) and multicultural brands (0.7%).
 International sales increased 16.5% to $580.5 million due to higher sales of Tresemmé shampoos, conditioners and styling products (11.0%), St. Ives products (0.9%) and the effect of foreign exchange rates (2.8%).